On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 Prodrive’s composite operation secures more than £10 million worth of business with three leading UK-based vehicle manufacturers.

 It is the 25th anniversary of Prodrive, formed in 1984, but also 50 years since Aston Martin took outright victory at Le Mans in 1959.
-As a result, Aston Martin Racing announces that it will return to Le Mans in June, this time to compete for an outright title with a new LMP1 car sponsored by Gulf Oil.
-At the race, Aston Martin Racing is the highest placed petrol-powered car, finishing fourth overall, behind the diesel Audis and Peugeots.
+As a result, Aston Martin Racing announces that it will return to Le Mans in June, this time to compete for an outright title with a new LMP1 car sponsored by Gulf Oil. the ca wins on its debut in the Le Mans Series in Barcelona and is the highest placed petrol-powered car, finishing fourth overall, behind the diesel Audis and Peugeots at Le Mans.
 The team also wins both the drivers' and manufacturers' titles in the Le Mans Series – the modern equivalent of the world sports car series.

-Prodrive returns to the World Rally Championship, with Marcus Gronholm competing in the latest specification of Impreza World Rally Car.
+Prodrive returns to the World Rally Championship for a one off event at Portugal, with Marcus Gronholm competing in the latest specification of Impreza World Rally Car.
 After running comfortably at the front of the field on day one, he is forced to retire after the first stage on day two after hitting a tree and damaging the engine.
 It would be the last time a Prodrive 'works' Impreza would compete.

 Already Prodrive is working behind the scenes to develop a rally car based on the new 2011 Super 2000 regulations, and by the end of the year is focussed on developing the MINI Countryman into a World Rally Car.